gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 It is possible to use Gremlin as an alternative querying language in Gaffer.
-To make Gremlin available however, there are some additional steps that need to be taken ensure it is setup correctly.
+To make Gremlin available however, there are some additional steps that need to be taken to ensure it is setup correctly.

 ## Overview